Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 4. Confessional ordo with priest

+In N, Handbook I is followed immediately by the vernacular confession which Fowler prints as Handbook II.
+However, I is followed more frequently by Handbook III, an advisory text addressed to the confessor: this is the case in Bx, C and the incomplete copy in D.   The second copy of I in D is followed by other Latin texts of confession and absolution.
+Tiberius C. vi departs from all of the manuscripts edited by Fowler by supplying at this point a long Latin confession, after which the priest and penitent are to kneel before the altar and say a number of capitula, psalms and prayers.

 4.1: Ego confiteor ...
 Supplico te Dei sacerdos: these prayers appear together in the Libellus Turonensis.

 4.xx: Adesto, domine ...
 Domine Deus noster, qui offensione nostra: these prayers appear in the absolution of penitents in the Pontificale Lanaletense, fols.
 112v-3r.
 G. H. Doble, ed., Pontificale Lanaletense, p.
 77.